Useful Linux Terminal Commands you must remember on 2023

 cd command used to change directories in the terminal.
 And you can add “..” to go backwards up a directory

-you can use mkdir command to create a make a new directory or create a new folder.
-Also use the “p” command line switch To preserve the permissions of the folder to match the permissions of the directory that came before it,
+you can use mkdir command to create a make new directory or create a new folder.
+Also, use the “p” command line switch To preserve the permissions of the folder to match the permissions of the directory that came before it,

-rm command used to remove, delete a file from the command line, If you are looking for delete a folder use the “rf” command line switch.
+rm command is used to remove, or delete a file from the command line, If you are looking to delete a folder use the “rf” command line switch.

 To make a copy of a file or folder use cp command followed by the location of the file.
 And to copy a folder, use cp with the “r” command line switch

 cp /path/to/file cp -r /path/to/folder